hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/148_the_vedanta.md

 laws expressing themselves.
 This is the one great idea to understand that our power is already ours, our salvation is already within us.
-Say either that it has become contracted, or say that it has been covered with the veil of Mâyâ, it matters little; the idea is there already; you must have to believe in that, believe in the possibility of everybody — that even in the lowest man there is the same possibility as in the Buddha.
+Say either that it has become contracted, or say that it has been covered with the veil of Māyā, it matters little; the idea is there already; you must have to believe in that, believe in the possibility of everybody — that even in the lowest man there is the same possibility as in the Buddha.
 This is the doctrine of the Atman.